dusty-nv/jetson-inference/docs/pytorch-collect.md

 If you need to, go back and collect more training data and re-train your model again.
 You can restart the again and pick up where you left off using the `--resume` and `--epoch-start` flags (run `python train.py --help` for more info).
 Remember to re-export the model to ONNX after re-training.

-Next, we're going to cover training our own object detection models with PyTorch.
+Next, we're going to train our own object detection models with PyTorch.

 <p align="right">Next | <b><a href="pytorch-ssd.md">Re-training SSD-Mobilenet</a></b>
 <br/>